 With so many reticle options nowadays, it is difficult to find something that can be used for all situations.
-Element's reticles have been designed by hunters, competition shooters and plinkers - We do it all, and we've done our best to design all-purpose reticles that are useful without being too "cluttered".
+Element's reticles have been designed by shooters with broad experience across different shooting disciplines, and we've done our best to design all-purpose reticles that are useful without being too "cluttered".
 APR stands for "All-Purpose Reticle", and has been designed with some intuitive features:

-- -1/10 MRAD or 1/4 MOA scale on the vertical & horizontal axis for measuring group size - -Center dot for clarity when engaging small targets - -Numbered markings for fast holds in stressful situations - -Tapered bars to draw your eye to the centre of the reticle.
+- -1/10 MRAD or 1/4 MOA scale on the vertical & horizontal axis for measuring group size or POI offset - -Floating center dot for precision when engaging small targets - -Numbered markings for fast holds in stressful situations - -Windage dots below the crosshair for more precise wind holds